 - Hand sew your family members’ initials on each fabric Christmas tree and hang them on the door of their bedrooms.

 - Get selfish and keep them for yourself, on your sewing table, as pincushions.

-The Christmas ornaments pattern is super easy to figure out on your own but if you like my version, I made a template for my fabric Christmas tree ornaments you can purchase here or get it free when you join my sewing newsletter!
+The Christmas ornaments pattern is super easy to figure out on your own but if you like my version, I made a template for my fabric Christmas tree ornaments you can purchase here!

 Fabric Christmas tree ornaments

 - Christmas tree template (1/4″ allowances included)

 - fabric pen

 - blunt tool for pushing corners